lcdunstan/reqtrace/README.md

   hello (something 1) [@ref foo "s18"]
 ```

-The name `foo` can be anything that has meaning to you.
+The name `foo` can be any OCaml identifier that has meaning to you.

 Documents other than IETF RFCs can be referenced using URIs: